Questions & Answers on Bisphenol A (BPA) Use in Food Contact Applications

 Why is there such interest in BPA?

 Some exploratory scientific studies have appeared in the public literature that have raised questions about the safety of ingesting the low levels of BPA that can migrate into food from food contact materials.
-To address these questions the National Toxicology Program, partnering with FDA’s NCTR, is carrying out in-depth studies to answer key questions and clarify uncertainties about BPA.
+To address these questions the National Toxicology Program (NTP), partnering with FDA's NCTR, has been carrying out in-depth studies to answer key questions and clarify uncertainties about BPA.

 How current is FDA's BPA evaluation?